dzoladz/tedsig-futures/index.md

 This call for proposals seeks submissions for a web-based publication.
 The finished product will be similar to walking through a curated exhibit at an art gallery, where each contribution stands on its own as a work of art, but together, create an object for reflecting upon our present-day library and information practices.

+We welcome proposals from underrepresented groups, including but not limited to: women, people of color, LGBTQ+, ability/disability, and non-binary gender identities.
+We also invite proposals from members of underrepresented and/or marginalized groups that don't fit into the categories listed above.

 Potential contributions might include:
 - Photoessays
 - Drawings/sketches